-7.1 Local Resolution
+1. Local Resolution

-The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
+The Monitoring Officer may consider that the matter can reasonably be resolve without the need for a hearing.
 In such a case, he/she will consult with the Independent Person and with you as complainant and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
 Such resolution may include the member accepting that his/her conduct was unacceptable and offering an apology, and/or other remedial action by the authority.
-If the member complies with the suggested resolution, the Monitoring Officer will report the matter to the Standards Committee [and the Parish Council] for information but will take no further action.
-If you tell the Monitoring Officer that any suggested resolution would not be adequate; the Monitoring Officer will, in consultation with the Chair of the Standards Committee, decide whether to refer the matter for local hearing.
+If the member complies with the suggested resolution, the Monitoring Officer will report the matter of the Standards Committee [and the Parish Council] for information, but will take no further action.
+However, if you tell the Monitoring Officer that any suggested resolution would not be adequate; the Monitoring Officer will refer the matter for local hearing.

-7.2 Local Hearing
+2. Local Hearing

-If the Monitoring Officer considers that local resolution is not appropriate, or cannot be achieved, in his opinion, to a satisfactory degree then the Monitoring Officer will report the Investigating Officer's report to the Standards Committee which will conduct a local hearing before deciding whether the member has failed to comply with the Code of Conduct and, if so, whether to take any action in respect of the member.
-Notwithstanding any of the above the Monitoring Officer will have discretion, following consultation with the Chair of the Standards Committee, not to refer a matter for local hearing if he is of the opinion that the nature of the failure to comply with the Code of Conduct does not justify the cost and time involved in a local hearing or for other reasons particular to the complaint.
+If the Monitoring Officer considers that local resolution is not appropriate, or you are not satisfied by the proposed resolution, or the member concerned is not prepared to undertake any proposed remedial action, such as giving an apology, then the Monitoring Officer will report the Investigating Officer's report to the Standards Committee which will conduct a local hearing before deciding whether the member has failed to comply with the Code of Conduct and, if so, whether to take any action in respect of the member.